 This post is a two-part feature on two restaurants I went to in New York City recently.
-They come from completely opposite ends of the culinary spectrum, but the result was the same both times: me being extremely satisfied and delving into a deep food coma soon thereafter.
+I took one of the Bus Tours to New York from Moncton.
+Restaurants here come from completely opposite ends of the culinary spectrum, but the result was the same both times: me being extremely satisfied and delving into a deep food coma soon thereafter.
 The two establishments I speak of are Flor de Mayo and the Chip Shop.

 When I was originally looking at restaurants to try in NYC, I was deciding to go the Adam Richman Man vs. Food route and perhaps try the curry challenge at Brick Lane or the seppuku wing challenge at Buffalo Grill in Brooklyn…thankfully I realized that I didn’t feel like being cooped up in a bathroom while my temporary glory from the previous day was painfully all for naught.
 Thus, this one restaurant, Flor de Mayo, caught my eye.
 It was advertised as a Chinese Cuban restaurant with apparently the best Peruvian chicken in the country.
 Those three nationalities in one establishment had my mind spinning with ideas of what exactly they would serve there, but I´d be sure the Cuban and Chinese cuisine would serve up some decent pork at least.
 However, I did have worries that it would be some sort of pretentious fusion restaurant that attempts to combine Asian flavors with some sort of Latin dish or just completely think outside the box in terms of presentation and flavor combinations.